Categories

 Hunters choose a fixed-price package that already includes the day fee, comfortable accommodation, hearty meals, and daily laundry—so there are no hidden costs.
 The price you see is the price you pay, with only travel and taxidermy excluded.
 We focus on species that occur in significant numbers within our hunting areas, ensuring a 100% success rate for our clients.

-Sable hunts with youngster.
+Waterbuck hunts with youngster.

 Our hunting grounds in the Eastern Cape are home to abundant indigenous game, offering a truly authentic, free-range Cape Kudu and Impala trophy hunting experience alongside many other plains game species.